-Every time I shower, rest my head on the pillow, or comb my hair, I wonder why my hair is falling out.
+Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much.
 Is it normal?

-And we call it hair shedding.
+Yes, it is.
 On average, people can lose around 50-100 hairs a day, which may seem like a lot but is within the normal range.
 However, if you notice excessive hair loss, you must learn how to stop hair shedding immediately.

 In this blog, we'll explore simple and effective strategies for preventing excessive hair shedding and promoting healthy hair growth.
 Say goodbye to those worries and hello to a head full of strong, beautiful hair!